-The employee should be offered a trial period in the new job, this will allow her to determine whether she is suited to the role.
-If not, she can reject the role, within the trial period without jeopardising her entitlement to redundancy pay.
+The employee should be offered a trial period in the new job, this will allow them to determine whether they’re suited to the role.
+If not, they can reject the role, within the trial period without jeopardising her entitlement to redundancy pay.

 Has your employer provided you with redundancy pay?